volodya-lombrozo/newsman/README.md

     -u, --username USERNAME          GitHub username.
 For example, 'volodya-lombrozo' -r, --repository REPOSITORIES    Specify which repositories to include in a report.
 You can specify several repositories using a comma separator, for example: '-r objectionary/jeo-maven-plugin,objectionary/opeo-maven-plugin'
     -p, --position POSITION          Reporter position in a company.
 Default value is a 'Software Developer'.
     -o, --output OUTPUT              Output type.
 Newsman prints a report to a stdout by default.
-You can choose another options like '-o html', '-o txt' or even '-o html'
+You can choose another options like '-o html', '-o txt' or '-o docx'.
+The 'html' output also generates a downloadable '.docx' copy (Times New Roman, 12pt) and links it from the page.
     -t, --title TITLE                Project Title.
 Empty by default -m, --model MODEL                AI model to use. gpt-3.5-turbo by default
 ```